larson-group/clubb_release/Readme.txt

 On the Microsoft Windows platform this could work using MSYS or Cygwin with G95, but we have not tested this sort of configuration.

-We use the Portland Group compiler, version 5.2-4 on Redhat Enterprise 3.
+We use the G95 compiler on Intel processors running Redhat Enterprise 3.

 G95 <http://www.g95.org/> has been tested on SPARC & x86 Solaris,
 x64 & x86 GNU/Linux.

-Sun Fortran 8.1 and 8.2 on Solaris works, but has not been as rigorously tested as pgf90.
+Sun Fortran 8.x on Solaris SPARC/x86 work, but has not been as rigorously tested as pgf90.

 Using Intel Fortran 9 we have been able to compile on Linux x86/x64 and